Man sentenced to death for killing divorced woman who rejected him

 Mr Daniel Oyondi Moi hacked to death Reginah Kiinya outside Mweiga police station on April 29, 2017 in Kieni West sub-county.

-He had stalked the mother of four before pulling out a machetete and slashing her on the hands and head, killing her on the spot.
+He had stalked the mother of four before pulling out a machete and slashing her on the hands and head, killing her on the spot.

 He later surrendered to the police to escape the wrath of an irate mob that was baying for his blood.